 Being a Naturalist in the Life of a Child

-Presented as a home gathering, brown bag lunch, or short workshop
+Presented in three formats: home gathering, brown bag lunch, or short workshop

 This presentation explores an exciting ongoing role, Being a Naturalist in the Life of a Child.
-The relationship can be daily (parent or neighbor), episodic (grandparent), or distant (relative).
+The relationship can be daily (parent or neighbor), episodic (grandparent or aunt), or distant (relative).
 The role requires no pre-existing knowledge of nature or biology.